Choosing the Right Commercial Popcorn Popper for Your Business

 The high profit margins associated with selling popcorn make the purchase of a commercial popcorn popper a potentially lucrative one.
 They are fairly straight-forward, simple machines that require relatively little maintenance yet generate high profit margins.
 A popcorn popper is a solid investment for your concession stand, sports arena, or other entertainment venue.

-For smaller venues or areas where use may be occasional, poppers that pop 4-20 ounces of popcorn will most likely suffice.
+For smaller venues or areas where use may be occasional, poppers that pop 4 to 20 ounces of popcorn will most likely suffice.
 These poppers will be placed on countertops or can be placed on stands or carts.
 In areas where volume may be higher, such as movie theaters or sports arenas, industrial popcorn machines that can pop between 28 and 46 ounces of popcorn may be needed.
 Some of these units will have dual poppers that pop up to 46 ounces each and can produce up to 75 pounds of popcorn in an hour.
 These bigger models are most often mounted on stands to create a floor model.

 A number of kettles are available that will help keep your popcorn flowing.
 These kettles are typically made of stainless steel, and some are specially coated to make clean-up a breeze.
 With either single or twin arms, they offer stability to keep the kettle from flipping over uncontrollably.